 When your inner foodie gets hungry, check out the Shirio Koibito Park, a chocolate theme park in which visitors can tour a factory and museum as well as make their own sweet treats.
 Or, you may consider the Sapporo Beer Museum, celebrating Hokkaido as the “birthplace” of Japanese beer.
 In addition to a museum, tastings are available.

-If you would like to make an excursion from the city during your stay in Sapporo, consider the Sapporo Teine Ski Resort.
+If you would like to make an excursion from the city during your stay in Sapporo, consider the Sapporo Teine Ski Resort, just 40 minutes away from city center.
 The Olympic torch, as well as two Olympic ski runs, make this a unique place to hit the slopes.

 No matter your interests, you will find something to thrill you in the city of Sapporo!